mohabkandil/uphill/README.md

 - `make down` - stop services
 - `make unit-test` - run tests

-### System Overview
+### What This System Does

-- Spring Boot application with layered architecture and scheduled background processing
-- Core domains: Appointment booking, Outbox event processing, Activity logging
-- Entrypoints: REST controllers under `com.uphill.entrypoint.rest`
+This is a healthcare appointment booking system that lets patients book appointments with doctors.
+Here's how it works:

+- **Appointment Booking**: Patients can book appointments with doctors in aspecific time slot
+- **Background Processing**: When an appointment is created, the system handles confirmation steps (updating doctor calendars, reserving rooms, sending emails) in the background
+- **Activity Tracking**: Everything gets logged for audit purposes
+- **Security**: Uses JWT tokens for authentication, with some endpoints public for booking
-- Persistence: PostgreSQL (JPA/Hibernate) with Flyway migrations; Redis used for idempotency/cache
+- **Data Storage**: PostgreSQL for main data, Redis for caching and preventing duplicate requests
-- Asynchronous side effects: Outbox pattern with scheduled processor
-- Security: JWT-based authentication and method security; selective public endpoints

 ### High-Level Architecture

 ![Architecture](docs/diagrams/architecture.svg)

-### Core Modules and Responsibilities

-- Appointment Management
+### Main Components

+**Appointment Management**
-  - `AppointmentService`: booking flow, resource allocation, activity logging, enqueue outbox events
+- `AppointmentService`: Handles the booking flow, checks availability, and queues background tasks
-  - `AppointmentPersistenceService`: save/update appointment state
+- `AppointmentPersistenceService`: Saves and updates appointment data

-- Outbox Pattern
-  - `OutboxEventService`: create outbox events on domain actions
-  - `OutboxProcessingService`: scheduled poller to deliver events to external services and finalize state
-- Activity Logging
-  - `ActivityLogPersistenceService`: append domain activities
-- REST Entrypoints
+**Background Processing (Outbox Pattern)**
+- `OutboxEventService`: Creates background tasks when appointments are made
+- `OutboxProcessingService`: Runs every 30 seconds to process these tasks (update doctor calendars, reserve rooms, send emails)

+**Activity Logging**
+- `ActivityLogPersistenceService`: Keeps track of what happened for audit trails

+**API Endpoints**
-  - `AppointmentController`: create/list appointments
+- `AppointmentController`: Create and list appointments
-  - `AuthController`: login/logout
+- `AuthController`: Login/logout for admins
-  - `GlobalExceptionHandler`: consistent error responses
+- `GlobalExceptionHandler`: Handles errors consistently

-- Persistence (Infrastructure)
+**Data Layer**
+- JPA entities for database tables
-  - JPA Entities, Spring Data repositories, MapStruct mappers
+- Spring Data repositories for database queries
-- Security & Filters
-  - `SecurityConfig`, `JwtAuthenticationFilter` (JWT), `IdempotencyFilter` (Redis-backed POST idempotency)
+- MapStruct for converting between database and domain objects

+**Security**
+- JWT authentication for admin endpoints
+- Idempotency filter to prevent duplicate appointment requests

 ### Key Class Diagram